 Homes that require Safe Rooms will receive assistance in full compliance with ICC-500 when constructed as safe rooms within buildings or as an addition for the purpose of providing safe refuge from storms that produce high winds, such as tornados.
 In addition to other applicable requirements in this code, storm shelters and sae rooms shall be constructed in accordance to National Storm Shelter Association (NSSA) and FEMA 320 and FEMA 360 guidelines.
 These are also built in accordance with ANSI A-117.1-09 and te 2010 ADAG guidelines for accessibility.

 Green Building Retrofitting

-The Jefferson County Community and Economic Development Housing staff will assure all HVAC, doors, windows, and plumbing fixtures, insulation and appliances will meet the Energy Star guidelines/p> g rehbiatiosuh as Energy Star®guidelines along with the ICC, ANSI A-117.1-09 and the 2010 ADAG guidelines.
+The Jefferson County Community and Economic Development Housing staff will assure all HVAC, doors, windows, and plumbing fixtures, insulation and appliances will meet the Energy Star guidelines/p>

 New Constuction HoesanBuildis